AlinNast/BikerNet-Java-Api/README.md

 # BikerNet-Java-API
-This is the Api App for my personal project BikerNet implemented with Java
+This is the Api App for my personal project BikerNet implemented with Java It features a Controller with all the CRUD Operations

 ## What I've learned:
-- How to create Api endpoints in the controllers
+- How to create Api endpoints
+- How to create Database Models
+- How to connect Database to Api

 ## How to install: